The 2012 SEC Championship Game between Alabama and Georgia may as well have been for the national title too

 Dec.
 5, 2015 (Indianapolis)

 The 11-1 Spartans and the undefeated Hawkeyes were playing for the Big Ten title and a spot in the College Football Playoff.
 In what was an old-school battle between whole-grain offenses, Iowa took a 13-9 lead with 14:49 to go in the game.
-Michigan State responded with a 22-play drive that last over nine minutes and culminated with a one-yard touchdown run by LJ Scott with 0:27 left.
+Michigan State responded with a 22-play drive that lasted more than nine minutes and culminated with a one-yard touchdown run by LJ Scott with 0:27 left.
 Iowa fumbled on its next possession and the Spartans came away with the win.

 2. Texas A&M 36, Kansas State 33 – 1998 Big 12 Championship